- Sports facility design

 - Event support

 STRI was honoured to be selected by The Jockey Club of Saudi Arabia – on behalf of his Excellency Prince Bandar bin Khalid Al Faisal – as principal contractors for the engineering and construction of Saudi Arabia’s first ever turf racetrack.
-The track was used to host the inaugural Saudi Cup in 2020 and was designed and constructed to a world leading standard, befitting of the prestigious King Abdulaziz racecourse.
+The track was used to host the inaugural Saudi Cup in 2020 and was designed and constructed to a world leading standard, befitting of the prestigious King Abdulaziz Racecourse.

-The entire end to end design, build and establishment programme for the track had to be undertaken in a record-breaking period of just six months, requiring a large-scale resource input to achieve such a fast turnaround.
+The entire end-to-end design, build and establishment programme for the track had to be undertaken in a record-breaking period of just six months, requiring a large-scale resource input to achieve such a fast turnaround.

 The approach to STRI was initially made in July 2019 for a feasibility report of the site, which would then determine whether it was possible to achieve the goals set out by The Jockey Club of Saudi Arabia, and to identify a solution (considering the climate and lack of resources available in the Saudi Arabian desert).
-The report concluded that it was that it was possible for the track to be ready in time for the event, despite being just 7 months from the initial approach.
+The report concluded that it was possible for the track to be ready in time for the event, despite being just seven months from the initial approach.